 Mining ban around Chittorgarh Fort!

 Chittorgarh Fort is one of the biggest forts in India.
-It is at the centre of a court case going on between Birla Corporation and the Rajasthan government in the Supreme Court.
+It is at the centre of a court case going on between Birla Corporation and the Rajasthan government in the [[Supreme Court::The highest court of a country.]].

 In 2012, the Rajasthan High Court stopped all mining and blasting within 10 km of the fort.
 It also cancelled mining rights given to companies in that area.